AzureAD/microsoft-authentication-library-for-js/1-Authentication/3-sign-in-electron/AppCreationScripts/AppCreationScripts.md

 ### Run the script and start running

-1. Go to the `AppCreationScripts` sub-folder.
-From the folder where you cloned the repo,
+1. Navigate to *AppCreationScripts* from the folder where you cloned the repo by running the following command.

     ```PowerShell
     cd AppCreationScripts